• Skip to primary navigation

 • Remove the chicken legs again, flip over again, brush with the reduced marinade again and bake for an additional 10 minutes.
 So the chicken legs will bake for a total of 40 minutes.

-• Chicken needs to be cooked to 165 degrees, for reference.
+• Chicken needs to be cooked to at least 165 degrees F to be safe to eat.

 Reader Interactions